-- 1) It is required that the RPO/MPO make a formal call for interest for NFA data collection reimbursements to their respective Act 51 agencies annually, and that requests by Act 51 agencies are submitted to their respective RPO/MPO by October 1 each year to assist in the coordination of data collection priorities of the following data collection season.
-The RPO/MPO may allocate reimbursements for Non-Federal Aid data collection to Public Act 51 agencies according to the resources available to them in the manner that best reflects the priorities of their area and supports the TAMC work. - 2) Coordinate Non-Federal Aid data collection cycles with Public Act 51 agencies with an emphasis on the top 125 agencies. - 3) Ensure all participants of data collection understand procedures for data sharing with TAMC as well as TAMC policy and procedures for collecting Non-Federal Aid data. - 4) Participate and perform data collection with Public Act 51 agencies on an as-needed basis for the data collection of Non-Federal Aid roads when requested.
+- 1. Culvert inventory and condition data collection is a reimbursable expense for MPO/RPO and PA 51 agencies. - 2.
+It is required that the RPO/MPO make a formal call for interest for culvert inventory and data collection reimbursements to their respective PA 51 agencies annually, and that requests by PA 51 agencies are submitted to their respective RPO/MPO by October 1 each year to assist in the coordination of data collection priorities of the following data collection season.
+The RPO/MPO will notify the PA 51 agencies of funding available and allocate reimbursements for culvert inventory and data collection to PA 51 agencies according to the resources and funding available in the manner that best reflects the priorities of their area and supports the TAMC work. - 3.
+Coordinate culvert inventory and condition data collection cycles with PA 51 agencies with an emphasis on the top 123 agencies. - 4.
+Ensure all participants of data collection understand procedures for data sharing with TAMC as well as TAMC Policy for Collection of Culvert Inventory and Data Condition.

-3. Equipment
+III.
+Equipment

-- Ensure rating teams have the necessary tools to complete the federal aid data collection activity by maintaining a laptop compatible with the Laptop Data Collector and Roadsoft programs, a functioning Global Positioning System (GPS) unit, and other required hardware in good working order. - 2) Communicate any equipment needs and purchases with the TAMC Coordinator; laptops are eligible for replacement on a three-year cycle.
+- a.
+Ensure rating teams have the necessary tools to complete the FA data collection activity by maintaining a laptop compatible with the Laptop Data Collector and Roadsoft programs, a functioning Global Positioning System (GPS) unit, and other required hardware in good working order.
+For system requirements please visit System Requirements | Roadsoft - b.
+Communicate any equipment needs and purchases with the MDOT Asset Management Section Manager; laptops are eligible for replacement on a threeyear cycle only.
+Requests and invoices should include the year of the last purchase. - c.
+Coordinate with your MDOT Transportation Service Center (TSC) Regional Pavement Engineer to secure an MDOT vehicle and/or request MDOT staff participation in the collection of FA road data. - d.
+Ensure the vehicle includes reflective markings and flashing beacon.
+It is recommended that all rating crew members wear reflective safety vests.

-4. Data Submission
+IV.
+Data Submission

-- Develop and maintain technical capability to manage regional Roadsoft databases and the Laptop Data Collector program; maintain a regional Roadsoft database that is accurate and consistent with local agency data sets. - Coordinate Quality Assurance/Quality Control activities and data submission tasks according to protocols established in TAMC Data Collection Policies for Federal Aid and Non-Federal Aid Roads. - 3) Monitor and report status of data collection efforts to TAMC Asset Management Coordinator through monthly coordinator calls and/or monthly or quarterly program updates that are mailed with invoices. - 4) Provide links on agency websites and reports to the TAMC website, interactive maps and dashboards for the dissemination of roadway data.
+- a.
+Develop and maintain technical capability to manage regional Roadsoft databases and the Laptop Data Collector program; maintain a regional Roadsoft database that is accurate and consistent with local agency data sets. - b.
+Coordinate Quality Assurance/Quality Control activities and data submission tasks according to protocols established in TAMC Data Collection Policies for Federal Aid and NFA Roads. - c.
+Monitor and report status of data collection efforts to TAMC Coordinator through coordinator calls and/or program updates that are mailed with invoices. - d.
+Provide links on agency websites and reports to the TAMC website, interactive maps, and dashboards for the dissemination of roadway data.